 *Students who have completed the degree requirements for a Diploma of Engineering or a Certificate of Applied Science through the Associated University program are admissible to the Upper Division in the Faculty of Engineering.

-Dalhousie offers research (MASc) and project-based (MEng) master's degrees, as well as doctoral (PhD) degrees.
+Dalhousie offers research/thesis (MASc) and project-based (MEng) master's degrees, as well as doctoral (PhD) degrees.
 Graduate studies are concentrated in the areas of stress analysis, heat transfer, multi-phase flow, fluid and thermal power, robotics and design and manufacturing.